iamunblemished/rwu-nfc/docs/source/introduction.rst

 Introduction
 ============

-The NFC Access Control System is a comprehensive embedded project developed as part of an NFC technology course.
-What started as two fundamental tasks—reading and writing NFC tags—has been expanded into a full-featured, professional-grade access control solution built using Arduino technology and the industry-standard PN532 NFC module.
+The NFC Access Control System is a student project developed for the NFC Technology course at RWU (Ravensburg-Weingarten University).
+Starting with two fundamental course tasks—reading and writing NFC tags—this project evolved into a complete access control solution built on Arduino technology with the PN532 NFC module.

 Project Evolution
 -----------------

-This project follows a structured learning progression:
+This project demonstrates a structured learning approach:

 **Course Task 1: Tag Reading**
-  Learn the fundamentals of NFC communication by reading card UIDs and identifying different card types.
-See :doc:`examples` for the basic read example.
+  Introduction to NFC communication by reading card UIDs and identifying different card types.
+See :doc:`examples` for the basic read implementation.

 **Course Task 2: Tag Writing**
-  Build on Task 1 by learning to write data to NFC cards, understanding memory structures, and handling different card types.
-See :doc:`examples` for the write example.
+  Building on Task 1 to write data to NFC cards, understanding memory structures, and handling different card types.
+See :doc:`examples` for the write implementation.

 **Extended Project: Full Access Control System** Integrate reading and writing capabilities into a complete access control solution